Student Poster Awards

 110B Psychology Building, East Lansing, MI 48824

-- Be the first author on a poster or paper accepted for presentation at the annual meeting;
+– Be first author on a presentation (talk or poster) that has already been accepted for the 2018 annual meeting

-- In addition, student members with travel funds available from the laboratory in which they work are not eligible.
+– Do NOT have travel funds available from the laboratory with which they are affiliated, or from their department or university

-- Awardees must pick up their checks on the first day of the conference, before the close of registration.
+1) Awardees must pick up their checks on the FIRST DAY of the conference, before the close of registration.
 Any awards not picked up by that time will be forfeited, unless prior arrangements have been made with SPR management.

-- Awardees will be expected to produce a brief report, to be submitted to the Chair of the Committee to Promote Student Interests, highlighting their conference experiences and how the travel award facilitated their professional development.
+3) Awardees will be expected to produce a brief report, to be submitted to the Chairs of the SPR Diversity Committee and the Committee to Promote Student Interests, highlighting their conference experiences and how the travel award facilitated their professional development.

 The Society also gives two awards for significant early career and distinguished contributions to psychophysiology: